 E. coli prk2013 into 5 mL of LB supplemented with 50 µg/mL of kanamycin.

-12
+Note: the prk2013 plasmid is a helper plasmid that replicates in E. coli but not P. aeruginosa; it carries the trans-acting transfer genes that mobilize the pEX100T-NotI plasmid from the E. coli donor to the P. aeruginosa recipient12.
+P. aeruginosa is a Biosafety Level 2 (BSL-2) pathogen.
+Please follow your institution’s guidelines for safety when working with BSL-2 organisms.

 4.2.
-The next day, remove overnight cultures from incubator and add 0.5 mL of each culture to a 1.5 mL microcentrifuge tube.
+The next day, remove overnight cultures from the incubator and add 0.5 mL of each culture to a 1.5 mL microcentrifuge tube.
 Centrifuge at 6000 g for 5 min.
 Discard supernatant and suspend cell pellet in 50 – 100 µL of LB.

 4.3.
 Pipette the entire cell suspension in one droplet onto a pre-warmed LB agar plate.
 Allow droplet to dry and then invert plate and incubate at 37 oC for 4-6 h.

 4.4.
 After the incubation, use a sterile inoculation loop to collect the cells into 1 mL of LB in a microcentrifuge tube.
-Pipette to mix cells.
+Pipette up and down to mix the cells.

 4.5.
 Using a cell spreader, streak cells evenly onto a dry pre-warmed Pseudomonas Isolation Agar (PIA) plate supplemented with 300 µg/mL of carbenicillin.
 Streak multiple plates with increasing volumes of the cell mixture (e.g., 10 µL, 100 µL, 500 µL).
 Incubate overnight at 37 oC.

-5. Detection of single-crossover recombinants of P. aeruginosa
+5. Detect single-crossover recombinants of P. aeruginosa.

 5.1.
-Remove plates from incubator and inspect for isolated carbenicillin-resistant colonies.
+Remove plates from the incubator and inspect for isolated carbenicillin-resistant colonies.
 Because the pEX100T-NotI plasmid cannot replicate in P. aeruginosa, colonies that grew on carbenicillin-supplemented plates should have arisen from cells in which the plasmid was integrated into the chromosome.
 Choose at least 4 of these colonies and streak for isolation onto pre-warmed plates of PIA supplemented with 300 µg/mL of carbenicillin.
 Incubate plates overnight at 37 oC.

 5.2.
-Remove plates from incubator and inspect for growth.
-Carbenicillin-resistant colonies should be single-crossover recombinants (i.e., have incorporated the plasmid into the chromosome via a recombination event between a homologous region of the plasmid insert and the chromosome of P. aeruginosa).
+Remove plates from the incubator and inspect for growth.
+Carbenicillin-resistant colonies should be single-crossover recombinants (i.e., they have incorporated the plasmid into the chromosome via a recombination event between a homologous region of the plasmid insert and the chromosome of P. aeruginosa).
 Patch 8 or more colonies with sterile toothpicks onto pre-warmed plates of:

 PIA supplemented with 300 µg/mL of carbenicillin, and